francoansaldi7/proyecto_integrador/README.md

 git add .
 git commit -m "Change Description"
 ```
-4. Keep Your Branch Updated: Before finalizing your work, sync your branch with the 'dev' branch to ensure it's up-to-date.
+4. Keep Your Branch Updated: Before finalizing your work, sync your branch with the `dev` branch to ensure it's up-to-date.
 This reduces the chance of conflicts:

 ``` BASH
 git checkout dev